noir-lang/noir/docs/docs/noir/standard_library/black_box_fns.md

 Black box functions are functions in Noir that rely on backends implementing support for specialized constraints.
 This makes certain zk-snark unfriendly computations cheaper than if they were implemented in Noir.

 The ACVM spec defines a set of blackbox functions which backends will be expected to implement.
-This allows backends to use optimized implementations of these constraints however, they may also fallback to less efficient naive implementations if not.
+This allows backends to use optimized implementations of these constraints if they have them, however they may also fallback to less efficient naive implementations if not.

 ## Function list